JerrodTWillSNHU/CS499ePortfolio/README.md

 # **Databases**
 [Project Files](https://github.com/JerrodTWillSNHU/ePortfolio/tree/master/SQLFamilyDatabase) for **Artifact Three** can be found here.

 The artifact I have chosen for the database category is the creation of a Family Tree Database in SQL.
 The database contains real information about my immediate and extended family.
 I created this database at the beginning of this course to show my skills and proficiency using SQL.
+This database was created on July 25th, 2020.

 This database is a great addition to my ePortfolio because it demonstrates my knowledge in using SQL to create a database using tables, shows, and joins.
 I selected this artifact because it is always better to create things from your direct knowledge, and I know about my family.
 The specific components of this artifact that showcase my skills and abilities are the creation of three tables, inserting data into the tables, updating columns and values in tables, and using the JOIN function to merge certain parts of the tables.